-Additionally, we support our schools by providing subsidies for those who wish to participate in the annual Gauss Math Contest, and professional development offerings various schools will organize from time-to-time.
+Additionally, we support our schools by providing subsidies for those who wish to participate in the annual Gauss Math Contest, and the professional development offerings that various schools will organize from time-to-time.
 In the past we have supported a Christian School Leaders’ excursion to High Tech High in San Diego, and a Christian School Leaders’ exploration of the education system in Finland.

 Finally, in partnership with Cardus, the Christian School Foundation is the funding partner for the Rozema Awards for Excellence in Teaching.